From housing to auto sector, Sitharaman announces slew of measures to boost economy

 FM will hold a meeting with GSTN personnel on Sunday to understand where the glitches are that are hampering flow of refunds.

-Sitharaman announces the much-awaited relief from enhanced surcharge on long-term and short-term capital gain.
-Banks have agreed to link their interest rates to repo rates, says FM.
+Sitharaman announced the much-awaited relief from enhanced surcharge on long-term and short-term capital gain.

-Making India a hub for #StartUps.
-Withdrawal of Sec 56(2)(viib) of IT Act Dedicated cell at CBDT for addressing challenges of startups; Sec 56(2) (vii)(b) to not apply to DPIIT registered startups; @PMOIndia @FinMinIndia @PIB_India #GovtBoostsEconomy pic.twitter.com/TmnRyrSoBs— Rajeev kumar (@rajeevkumr) August 23, 2019
+Buckling under pressure from overseas investors, the government on Friday rolled back the enhanced surcharge imposed on foreign portfolio and domestic investors in Budget 2019-20 as it announced a slew of measures to boost sagging economic growth.

-In order to encourage investment in capital market, the government has decided to withdraw enhance surcharge levied by the Finance No. 2 Act 2019.
-In simple words, the enhance surcharge on FPI goes, surcharge on domestic investors in equity goes.
-Pre-budget position is restored.
+"In order to encourage investment in the capital market, it has been decided to withdraw the enhanced surcharge levied by Finance (No.2) Act, 2019 on long/short term capital gains arising from the transfer of equity shares/units," Finance Minister Nirmala Sitharaman told reporters.

 "CSR violations will not be treated as a criminal offence and instead be as civil liabilities.
 On or after 1st October 2019 all the Income-tax orders, notices, summons, letters, etc shall be issued through a centralised computer system," said FM.